Contributors: Alex Smithson, Mark Thompson

-- Use a radiolucent gag to open the mouth as wide as possible.
+- Use a radiolucent gag to open the mouth wide.

 - Position the head with foam pads so that the long axis of the tooth of interest is parallel to the table.

-- This will often require some rotation of the ehad about teh long axis, ie lateral oblique position created.
+- This will often require some rotation of the head about the long axis, ie lateral oblique position created.

 Step 2 - Position film

 - Place film under the tooth and angle X-ray beam at 90° to film.

 - With lateral oblique positioning the beam will pass through the palate then tooth area to film.

 - Temporary teeth may have a less distinct root morphology - if in doubt obbtain the opinion of a referral colleague on the radiograph.

 - Cats are especially prone to resorptive lesions Odontoclastic tooth resorption (resorptive lesions), if in doubt re interpretation and treatment obtain the opinion of a referral colleague on the radiograph.